waddlesmcsqueezy/ProjectKurita/README.md

 - Added the StuH 42 tank destroyer [300/0/110] for the Wehrmacht Ostheer.
 It has the standard StuG III model but fires a 105mm howitzer and is more expensive.
 Hasn't been properly balanced yet.
 It can be made in the Support Armor Korps along with the PZ.IV/StuG III etc.

 ### OKW Changes
 - Added Knight's Cross Holders [420/0/0] for OKW.
 Very powerful squad of 3 officers that bear the Knights Cross medal with very good veterancies.
 Lacks good utility.
 Detailed veterancies coming soon™.
 Can be built in the Schwerer Panzer HQ.
-Will likely be changes to the Mechanized HQ.
+Will likely be changed to the Mechanized HQ.

 ### USF Changes
 - M8 Greyhound now has the M20 Utility Car smoke discharge ability.
 Creates a smoke cloud at the center of the vehicle.